mautini/simbad-checker/README.md

 # What is SimBad

-SimBad is an A Rogue Adware discovered by CheckPoint team on 206 Android applications (for more than 150+ millions download).
+SimBad is an a Rogue Adware discovered by CheckPoint team on 206 Android applications (for more than 150+ millions download).
 Complete details can be found in this [CheckPoint article](https://research.checkpoint.com/simbad-a-rogue-adware-campaign-on-google-play/).

 # Why this app ?